Ahmedabad–Pune Duronto Express

 The 12297 /12298 Pune–Ahmedabad Duronto Express is an Express train of Indian Railways Duronto Express class that connects Pune Junction (PUNE) to Ahmedabad Junction (ADI).

 It operates as train number 12297 from Ahmedabad Junction to Pune Junction and as train number 12298 in the reverse direction.

 Coach composition

 The rake has nine AC 3-tier coaches, three AC 2-tier coaches, one AC First Class, and two EOG cars, making a total of fifteen coaches.
 It does not have a pantry car coach.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways, depending on the demand.

+Coach positioning

+Coach Positioning of this train at Ahmedabad Junction is: